zautumnz/cozy/README.md

 ## 2.7 Switch Statements

-Monkey supports the `switch` and `case` expressions, as the following example demonstrates:
+cozy supports the `switch` and `case` expressions, as the following example demonstrates:

 ```
   name = "Steve";